Ghostkeeper/SettingsGuide/resources/articles/blackmagic/magic_spiralize.md

 When printing layer by layer, the nozzle normally needs to move from one layer to the next.
 This movement causes the nozzle to stand almost still for a fraction of a second, which leaves a seam on the surface called the Z seam.
 This setting is meant to prevent that and more.
 It greatly simplifies the printing process by leaving out many aspects of it.

 When spiralising the model, the model will not get any infill or any tops.
 It will only get one wall and a bottom.
-Crucially, if [Smooth Spiralized Contours](smooth_spiralized_contours.md) is enabled, height of the nozzle will gradually be increased over the coarse of a layer.
+Crucially, if [Smooth Spiralized Contours](smooth_spiralized_contours.md) is enabled, height of the nozzle will gradually be increased over the course of a layer.
 This way a spiral is created following the contour of the model.
 There will be no movement moving from one layer to another, because the nozzle has already gradually moved towards the next layer.

 Spiralize mode is common among many slicers.
 It is also known as "vase mode" sometimes, because it is a good way to print vases.
 Some other properties include:
 * Prints extremely fast.